 My bust size just blew up when I became pregnant, so finding a top that fit over my belly and my bust was so frustrating.
 Thankfully, I had a few button-up tops that fit pretty loosely before my maternity days, so early on in my pregnancy I was able to wear them untucked over a pair of pants, and then into my third trimester I wore them like this, buttoned up over top of a stretchy skirt.
 This was definitely my go-to look during my last pregnancy!

-I think this plaid button-down shirt is just so cute, and the fact that I could buy a roomier size and make it work with my next pregnancy?
-Well, that just gives me the perfect excuse to click "buy now!"
+I think a plaid button-down shirt is just so cute, and the fact that I could buy a roomier size and make it work with my next pregnancy?
+Well, that just gives me the perfect excuse to click “buy now!”

 When I wasn’t wearing stretchy dresses or skirts, I was living in these stretchy black cigarette pants.
 By chance I happened to stumble on them at the thrift store, and loved the fit in the legs so much that I’ve been known to wear them even when I’m not pregnant.
 Don’t tell anyone!
 They’re just too perfect.
 (Especially for wearing to family feasts during the holidays, I’d imagine!)
 Finding the perfect pair of black maternity pants is probably the most important wardrobe move you can make during your pregnancy, so this is an item I’d definitely say is splurge-worthy.
 You will really live in them with big t-shirt, sweaters, and button-downs-everything, really!